InsertTeamName/penne-pal/README.md

 - On the "PROFILE" page, the user can edit their profile, updating their name or email.
 They can sign-out from here as well.
 - The user's lists are saved and protected.
 They are accessible even after signing out!

+**Storage and Data**
+- CSV files imported to provide information on prices and products

 **List Customization**
 - The user can customize their shopping lists, adding items along with their prices and quantities.
 - The user can make a variety of lists with different items inside.